francescogerardomarra/its/modulo27/25_postman.md

 Package managers handle software dependencies differently, affecting installation success, system efficiency, and compatibility.
 This article explains how **Snap** and **APT** manage dependencies and what happens when a required dependency is missing.

 ## **APT (Advanced Package Tool)**
-APT is the package manager for Debian-based systems (e.g., Ubuntu).
+APT is the package manager for Debian-based systems (e.g. Ubuntu).
 It manages dependencies by resolving them from official repositories.

 ### **How APT Handles Dependencies**
 1. When installing a package, APT checks its dependency list.